GBAF Logo

 Ocado and Asda Partnership

-• Ocado soared 11.3% after supermarket group Asda struck a deal with the technology firm to overhaul its online business across the UK.
+• Shares of Ocado soared 7.1% after supermarket group Asda struck a deal with the technology firm to overhaul its online business across the UK.

-• Hopes of a U.S.-Iran de-escalation and easing bets on UK interest rate hikes have buoyed domestic stocks over the past two weeks.
+• Hopes of de-escalation in the U.S.-Iran conflict and easing bets on UK interest rate hikes have buoyed domestic stocks over the past two weeks.

-• Bank of England Governor Andrew Bailey said that allowing inflation to run above the central bank's 2% target is justified given the economic uncertainty and reiterated comments he made last week in which he said that the BoE had tightened monetary policy by taking rate cuts off the table.
+• Bank of England Governor Andrew Bailey said that allowing inflation to run above the central bank's 2% target is justified given the economic uncertainty and reiterated that the BoE had tightened monetary policy by taking rate cuts off the table.

-• Money market bets show traders are pricing in at least one 25 bps interest rate hike this year and see a near 30% chance of another move, down from 50% probability earlier this week.
+• Money market bets show traders are pricing in at least one 25 bps interest rate hike this year and see a 28% chance of another such move, down from 50% probability earlier this week.

-(Reporting by Medha Singh in Bengaluru; Editing by Leroy Leo)
+(Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Leroy Leo and Diti Pujara)

 Key Takeaways